 We suggest using metal bombillas, as they are the most practical, sturdy and easy to clean.
 There are a few different types you can get in our store.
 In addition, you should always have a pipe cleaning brush in case yerba gets stuck inside the bombilla.

-In terms of size, probably the most popular thermos have a capacity of around 1 litre.
-We advise against thermos smaller than 0,75 litres, as you will need to refill it often.
+In terms of size, probably the most popular thermos has a capacity of around 1 liter.
+We advise against thermos smaller than 0,75 liters, as you will need to refill it often.